Degree Offered

 Regular Graduate Faculty.
 Developmental Neurobiology - Melissa Blank - Ph.D.
 (Virginia Commonwealth University)

-Behavioral Neuroscience Program Coordinator.
-Regular Graduate Faculty.
-Behavioral Neuroscience, Tobacco Use, Tobacco-Related Health Risks, Genetics of Substance Use - Andrew Dacks - Ph.D.
-(University of Arizona)
+Coordinator, Behavioral Neuroscience Graduate Program; Director of Graduate Training (Psychology); Regular Graduate Faculty.
+Behavioral Neuroscience, Tobacco Use, Tobacco-Related Health Risks, Genetics of Substance Use - Sarah M. Farris - Ph.D.
+(University of Illinois Urbana-Champaign)

-Evolution & Development of the Insect Brain, Neuroanatomy - Gary Marsat - Ph.D.
-(McGill University)
+Evolution & Development of the Insect Brain, Neuroanatomy - Eric Horstick - Ph.D.
+(University of Michigan)

 Regular Graduate Faculty.
-Systems Neuroscience, Sensory Processing and Neural Coding of Communication Signals - Sharon Tenenholz - Ph.D.
+Systems Neuroscience, Sensory Processing & Neural Coding of Communication Signals - Sharon Tenenholz - Ph.D.
 (University of California, Los Angeles)

-Psychology Director of Undergraduate Studies.
-Curriculum Design, Teaching of Psychology, Visual Perception
+Director, Undergraduate Studies (Psychology).
+Teaching of Psychology, Curriculum Design, Visual Perception

 Assistant professors